Hospitality Degree Programs in Chicago

 Bachelor of Science in Hospitality and Tourism Management

 Students enrolled in this program can chose a concentration in hotel/lodging management, meeting and event management, sports hospitality management, restaurant/food service management or tourism administration.
 Each concentration requires nine credit hours.
-In total, students complete 54 credits of core hospitality classes.
-The program also requires 30 credits of electives, which may be used to accommodate transfer credits earned from previous study.
+In total, students complete 57 credits of hospitality classes.

 Master of Science in Hospitality and Tourism Management